stephengold/MonkeyWrench/README.md

   + using Windows Command Prompt: `.\gradlew build`

 After a successful build,
-the library JAR will be found in "lib/build/libs".
+Maven artifacts will be found in "lib/build/libs".

 You can install the artifacts to your local Maven repository:
 + using Bash or PowerShell or Zsh: `./gradlew install`